-Procedure: Add aniline (102 mg, 1.0 equiv), then water (0.5 mL) and 12M HCL (0.1 mL) to a 13×100 -mm test tube.
-Add several pellets of charcoal (~20 mg).
-If the solution does not become clear after swirling for 3-5 minutes, add additional charcoal and swirl until a clear solution is obtained.
-Filter the suspension through a cotton plugged pipet into a 3.0 mL conical vial containing a spin vane.
-Rinse the residue remaining in the test tube with water (0.5mL) and filter into the same 3.0 mL conical vial.
-Add sodium acetatetrihydrate (1.1 equiv) to the rinsed 13×100 -mm test tube, followed by DI water (0.5 mL).
+Procedure: To a 13×100 -mm test tube is added aniline (0.1 mL), and followed by the addition of water (0.5 mL) and 12M hydrochloric acid (0.1 mL, 3 drops).
+This converts the aniline into its hydrochloride salt.
+A pellet of charcoal (20 mg Norit) is added.
+The charcoal removes compounds that result from oxidation of aniline, which gives color to the solution.
+After swirling for 3-5 minutes, the suspension is filtered through a cotton plugged pipet into a 3.0 mL conical vial containing a magnetic spin vane (may still be yellow).
+The residue remaining in the test tube is rinsed with water (0.5mL) and filtered into the 3.0 mL conical vial.
+Sodium acetate-trihydrate (150 mg) is added to the rinsed 13 x 100-mm test tube, followed by the addition of d.i. water (0.5 mL).
 This sodium acetate solution is set aside.
-Add acetic anhydride (1.5 equiv) to the 3.0 mL vial containing the aniline hydrochloride and then add the solution of sodium acetate.
-Stir for 15 minutes to ensure complete mixing of the reagents and reactant.
-Place the 3.0-mL via in an ice-water bath for 10 minutes to induce crystallization of product.
+To the 3.0 mL conical vial containing the aniline hydrochloride is added acetic anhydride (0.15mL, 10 drops) and the solution of sodium acetate.
+The sodium acetate, being basic, frees the aniline's lone pair of electrons from the salt and permits its subsequent reaction with the acetic anhydride.
+The reaction is rapid and a precipitate forms.
+Stirring is continued for (5 min) to ensure mixing of the reagents and reactant.
+The 3.0-mL conical vial is then placed in an ice-water bath for 10 minutes to induce crystallization of product.